 Mathematics at a level is one of the most rewarding, satisfying and respected subjects available to a student.
 Extending ideas introduced at GCSE and also introducing totally new ideas, such as calculus and mechanics, it gives a deep understanding of how maths works and gives students the skills to apply maths in a range of different situations.
 Hard work and practice matter more than natural ability so any student willing to put the effort in can be confident of success on the Mathematics A Level

 “Mathematics is the most beautiful and most powerful creation of the human spirit.” - Stefan Banach

-Alongside the general entry requirements to Sixth Form, students must have achieved a 6 grade in Higher Level GCSE Maths and have B grades in two good science.
+Alongside the general entry requirements to Sixth Form, students must have achieved a 6 grade in Higher Level GCSE Maths and have grade 5 scores in two science GCSEs.

 The Core 3 and 4 modules demand deeper understanding of previously learnt concepts and also begin to reveal the intricate links between these strands.
 Mechanics 1 introduces the world of forces, motion and balance to the students.
 Using mathematics developed in Core lessons, students will accurately model real-life kinetic and dynamic situations and see for themselves how powerful mathematics can be when applied to real-world systems.